What It Is and Why It Is So Crucial

 So what does it mean to cover the flesh or figure of the body enough?

 For a man, it means he should never uncover his genitals, buttocks or the top length of his upper legs in public, especially in front of the opposite sex, and that he should never wear clothing so tight that the shape of these parts of the body are too much revealed for someone else to see.
-He should also avoid uncovering his chest, back, upper arms or the bottom length of his upper legs, doing so only when the day is hot or he is working and exercising hard, and he should not do so where he can expect the opposite sex to be gathered.
-Too, he should avoid thin, skintight clothing on the chest, back, upper arms or the bottom length of his upper legs except in more casual situations.
+He should also avoid uncovering his chest, back or the bottom length of his upper legs, doing so only when the day is hot or he is working and exercising hard, and he should not do so where he can expect the opposite sex to be gathered.
+Too, he should avoid way-too-thin, way-too-skintight clothing on the chest, back or the bottom length of his upper legs except in more casual situations.
 But if he knows this will offend or tempt someone in his presence, then he should avoid it altogether.
-An excellent rule of thumb for coverage of his body at a bare minimum is this: he should never wear clothing that exposes his flesh further down from his navel than one inch, or further up his leg than five inches above his knee.
+An excellent rule of thumb for coverage of his body at a bare minimum is this: as long as it is up to him and under his control, he should never, ever, in any situation, voluntarily wear clothing that exposes his flesh further down from his navel than two inches, or further up from his knee to a point that is less than at least three inches below his genitals.
+(This, though, is an absolute bare minimum, not a routine everyday standard under most normal circumstances.
+Otherwise, let it never be below his navel more than an inch, or further up from his knee to a point that is less than six inches from his genitals.
+Such greater coverage of this most private area of a man’s body is highly recommended in most situations, especially places where the opposite sex can be expected to gather or be very nearby, apart from being in the presence of solely his wife under more private circumstances.)
 Finally, he should never wear flesh-colored or transparent clothing on any part of his body that is supposed to be covered.

 If your mind isn’t quite able to wrap itself around these rules, my dear reader, then a simple table chart here at this webpage might help you understand.
 In addition, if you wonder where I get the standards that I explain here in chapter two, then please read below from chapters eight to ten.